Cbakes24/Crooz_CAPSTONE_PROJECT/README.md

 ![CRUZ Search Filter](./images/SearchFiler.png)

 ### Guest/Host Profile Page
-The Guest/Host pages feature full CRUD (GET, CREATE, EDIT, DELETE)for vehicles, and bookings.
-It also contains partial CRUD (GET, CREATE, DELETE) for reviews and favorite vehicles.
+The Guest/Host pages feature full CRUD (GET, CREATE, EDIT, DELETE)for vehicles, bookings, and reviews.
+It also contains partial CRUD (GET, CREATE, DELETE) for favorite vehicles.

 The Guest profile page is a feature where users will have access to all of their information regarding any upcoming bookings, previous bookings, and a favorite vehicles list to have quick access to desired FUVs.
-Reviews can be left on previous bookings, that will show up on a vehicle's profile page.
+Reviews can only be left on previous bookings, that will show up on a vehicle's profile page.

 The Host page will show a host their vehicles they have listed on the website and any upcoming/previous bookings with those vehicles.
 It also contains a vehicle form where a host can add a new vehicle or edit a current one.